NCSoft: Richard Garriott termination

 Richard Garriott, lead developer of the failed MMORPG Tabula Rasa, sued NCSoft for US$24 million in damages concerning his termination from the company.
 Garriott asserted in his suit that he was forced out of the company and was made to sell his 400,000 shares in NCSoft's stock, costing him millions of dollars.
 In addition, he claimed that the company was guilty of fraud by forging his resignation announcement.
 On July 30, 2010, a jury in a Texas federal court awarded him US$28 million in damages.
 NCSoft described Garriott as someone "who keeps finding different ways to turn the company into his personal ATM," and that "Garriott left the company voluntarily to catch his ride to the International Space Station."
 Citing his questionable work ethic and the failure of his video game project despite an $84.4 million investment, NCSoft pulled the plug on the game after which Garriott announced he would be leaving the company.
 This came after he boarded a much-publicized news on his boarding of a Russian aircraft, which cost $30 million.
 Garriott again prevailed on appeal and NCSoft was required to pay an additional US$4 million, bringing the total damages awarded to Garriott to US$32 million.

 Closure of Paragon Studios and City of Heroes

 On August 31, 2012, NCSoft liquidated Paragon Studios and announced the closure of City of Heroes.
 Over 21,000 players signed an online petition contesting the shut-down and many used social media to promote their criticisms.

+Major Company Reconstruction in South Korea

+In 2024, NCSoft underwent significant restructuring in South Korea to tackle its financial challenges.
+The process began with the closure of its subsidiary, Ntreev Soft, leading to the layoff of 70 employees in January 2024 after enduring an 11-year deficit.
+Consequently, the development and service of Trickster M, Pro Baseball H2, and Pro Baseball H3 were terminated.
+On October 21, 2024, NCSoft declared the main branch's overhaul, which includes the formation of new teams into four business divisions, scheduled to be established as official subsidiaries on February 1, 2025.